-The State of Michigan defines a wrongful death as one caused by a wrongful act, neglect or fault of another.
+The State of Michigan defines wrongful death as one caused by a wrongful act, neglect, or fault of another.
 If the victim had not died, he or she could have pursued compensation for damages against the liable party (Michigan Compiled Laws § 600.2922).

-Generally, those who file wrongful death lawsuits must prove the victim’s death was the result of another party’s negligence.
-This is a complex legal theory that has four parts: duty of care, breach of duty of care, link between injury and breach of duty of care, and damages.
+Generally, those who file wrongful death lawsuits must prove the victim’s death was the result of someone else’s negligence.
+This is a complex legal theory that has four parts: duty of care, breach of duty of care, the link between injury and breach of duty of care, and damages.

-The Flint wrongful death lawyers at our firm are well-versed in the state’s wrongful death law and how to gather evidence to help prove negligence.
+The Flint wrongful death lawyers at our law firm are well-versed in the state’s wrongful death law and know how to gather evidence to help prove negligence.